 Any changes we may make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by email.

-The Friends House website contains links to websites operated by third parties under different privacy policies.
+The Quiet Company website contains links to websites operated by third parties under different privacy policies.
 Should you choose one of those links, you will be leaving the Friends House site and this privacy notice will no longer apply.

 Changes to this notice